-- Crutches should be used to assist with walking.
-Remain touch-weight bearing on the operative leg for 6 weeks after surgery, unless instructed otherwise by your physician - Keep the operative knee in the brace provided at all times, with the exception of showering or performing exercises/PT, and CPM use. - The brace will be worn for 6 weeks postoperatively. - The brace may be removed by the therapist to begin range of motion exercises. - You are encouraged to walk with crutches in a controlled environment in order to avoid prolonged sitting. - DO NOT at any time bend the knee more than 90 degrees. - Elevate the operative leg with pillows under the
+- Keep the operative knee in the brace provided at all times, with the exception of showering, therapy, or performing exercises. - The brace will be worn for 6 weeks. - The brace may be removed by the therapist to begin range of motion exercises. - You are encouraged to walk in a controlled environment in order to avoid prolonged sitting. - Crutches may be used to assist with walking and you are to remain weightbearing as tolerated with the leg locked in extension on the operative leg unless otherwise directed by your physician . - Elevate the operative leg with pillows under the foot and ankle to aid in the reduction of swelling. - No driving until instructed by your physician. - Sleeping may be performed in a reclining chair or bed with the use of pillows to support the operative site as tolerated. - Generally, if you have a desk job you may return to work/school on the third post operative day.

-- foot and ankle to aid in the reduction of swelling. - No driving until instructed by your physician. - Sleeping may be performed in a reclining chair or bed with the use of pillows to support the operative site as tolerated. - Generally, if you have a desk job you may return to work/school on the third post operative day. - Return to a physically demanding job will be discussed on your postoperative visit.
+• Return to a physically demanding job will be discussed on your postoperative visit.